-This reflects a common trend of the recent Covid pandemic which has encouraged people who have the means to seek out larger homes and homes with outside space, which can typically, but not always be found with houses rather than flats, and this trend is set to continue.
+This reflects a common trend of the recent Covid pandemic which has encouraged people who have the means to seek out larger homes and homes with outside

 Many of our survey respondents expressed frustration that the private housing market was very competitive and they would like to see more affordable housing options available, particularly for younger people starting out.
 Therefore we propose to carry our research into alternative tenure options such as shared ownership to help consider whether this can help more people access the homes they want.